 M's Adventures in Bangladesh Mikkela Thompson, Lulu Publishing, 2014, \$35, hardcover, 25 pages.

 Vibrant with color and humming with activity, Bangladesh is a photographer's dream.
-On M's Adventures, her blog about food and travel, Mikkela Thompextensively about her experiences as an
+On M's Adventures, her blog about food and travel, Mikkela Thompson has photographed and written extensively about her experiences as an expatriate in Dhaka, among many other topics.

 A friend asked her to create a "coffee table book" of photos from the blog, and this short but sumptuous volume is the result.
 Thompson's vivid color photos and insightful captions combine to draw a fond portrait of Bangladesh.

 Mikkela Thompson is a former business manager for The Foreign Service Journal who has contributed articles and art to its pages, and also worked for other sections of AFSA.
 After joining the Foreign Service as an Office Management Specialist in 2012, she was posted to Dhaka, and has just begun an assignment in Bogotá.

-To follow Mikkela's adventures, and learn more about this fascinating country and the realities of expatriate life, visit http://madventures.me.
+To follow Mikkela's adventures, and learn more about this fascinating country and the realities of expatriate life, visit http:// madventures.me.